jr0senblum/jc_console/README.md

 * Modify logging if desired in sys.config file

-* Generating a release should not be necessary since it jc_console will be built by j_cache as it is a dependecy of j_cache.
+* Generating a release should not be necessary since it will be built by j_cache as it is a dependecy of j_cache.
 But, if you do need to build the release - it will be located in jc_console/rel/jc_console

         [root@db01] cd rel
 	[root@db01] ../rebar generate

-###Features
+### Features
 Provides JSON endpoints indicating

  * Summary information regarding the health of j_cache
  * Detailed informatin regardng a specific cache_line
  * SSE indicating evicts and writes for a given cache line

-###Configuration
+ * Ability to clear the cache

+### Configuration
 For j_cache nodes that want to offer jc_console, the j_cache sys.config file
 needs two additional lines in the jc stanza